Spacearth-NAV/metrics-lib/README.md

 # Metrics library

 This repo contains a metrics library implemented in Go and Python.
-The goal of the metric library is to be transparent inside the deployment if metrics are disabled.
+The goal of the library is to be transparent inside the deployment: if metrics are disabled, the application code does not change.

-When using the Amazon CloudWatch metric server, configure the following environment variables:

-- `AWS_ACCESS_KEY_ID`
-- `AWS_SECRET_ACCESS_KEY`
-- `AWS_DEFAULT_REGION`

-Refer to the [AWS SDK configuration documentation](https://docs.aws.amazon.com/sdkref/latest/guide/environment-variables.html) for more info.

 ## Installation

-For python:
+### Python

 ```bash
 pip install spacearth-metrics
 ```

-For go:
+### Go

 ```bash
 go get github.com/Spacearth-NAV/metrics-lib